shihaocao/until-rockridge/content/index.md

 Please submit your mini-audition for acting on this [google form application](https://forms.gle/wjnqGLDM65fk8ZnK8)!

-If you are intersted sound engineering or production staff, **please fill out the same form as above**.
+If you are interested sound engineering or production staff, **please fill out the same form as above**.

 # Questions??
 Please reach out directly to shihaocao@gmail.com, kaiyokoo@gmail.com, or nedgarjohn@ucla.edu!
 Or text us!
 Or dm on instagram!